Read Time: 7 minutes

 Your customers should have an excellent user experience anytime they interact with your company, especially when leaving reviews.

 Ensure the review process is as straightforward as possible by simply including a link to leave a rating and text review on your website and in communications with customers.
-Clients should be able to merely click and respond.
-If the process is too complex, this could lower a customer’s original rating.
+Clients should be able to merely click and leave the review.
+If the process is too complex, this could keep customers from leaving a review or lower a customer’s rating.

 Chatbots:

-If a client is interacting with a chatbot, they likely have questions about their order or your brand.
-At the end of the conversation, feel free to ask them for a rating and review on their experience with your brand or around the specific product(s) or service(s) discussed.
+If a client interacts with a chatbot, they likely have questions about their order or your brand.
+At the end of the conversation, give them the opportunity to leave feedback regarding their experience with your brand or around the specific product(s) or service(s) discussed.

 SMS Messaging:

 You can have customers opt-in to receive text messages from your brand as well.
 Some consumers prefer this over email.
-Don’t hesitate to ask for a review via text message.
+Don’t hesitate to encourage reviews via text message.
 Just ensure you give them a link that makes it easy to leave a review and that the site you send them to is optimized for mobile use.

 Email Signature:

-Beyond sending drafted review requests via email, you can also include a review link in your email signature.
-For instance, add a linked image or hyperlinks to your email signature with something like, “please share your experience with [company name] with other clients.”
+You can include a review link in your email signature.
+For instance, add a linked image or hyperlinks to your email signature with something like, “please share your experience with [your company name] with other clients.”

 Another tactic to increase review generation is to gather reviews on search and social sites your customers frequently visit.
 To achieve this, you need reputation management software that integrates with multiple platforms that host reviews — more on this later.

-This strategy, paired with the right software, makes it easy to gain new reviews from multiple sources.
+This strategy, paired with the right software, makes it easy to manage reviews from multiple sources.
 Additionally, having reviews on these platforms will increase your chances of other consumers visiting your businesses.

 Here are a few of the most important review sites: